PostHog/posthog.com/contents/handbook/people/hiring-process/operations-hiring.md

 An Operations SuperDay usually looks like this  (_there is a degree of flexibility due to time zone differences):_

 *   Kick-off session
 *   Meet the founders
-*   Time to focus on the task, we can provide support via your personal slack channel
+*   Time to focus on the task, we can provide support via your personal Slack channel
 *   Informal session with a team member (bar raiser, link)
 *   On days where we have company wide meetings, we will invite you along to that and give you a chance to introduce yourself.
 On days without company wide meetings, we will arrange for you to meet a few members of our team for a casual lunch/coffee break

 You can expect to hear back from us within 2 working days of your SuperDay.
 We will also make the payment for your SuperDay as soon as possible.

 If we decide to make you an offer, we will most likely arrange a call to discuss feedback and next steps.

-In case we won’t make an offer, we will give you as much constructive feedback as possible.
+If we don’t make an offer, we will give you as much constructive feedback as possible.